Affine quiver Schur algebras and $p$-adic $GL_n$: Introduction

 \section{Introduction}

 This paper deals with affine Schur algebras for $p$-adic groups over fields of characteristic different from $p$.
 Classical Schur algebras were introduced by Sandy Green \cite{Green} as an algebraic tool to study polynomial representations of the general linear group $\op{GL}_n$ over arbitrary fields and named after Schur because they arise as the endomorphism ring of the sum of certain permutation modules of the symmetric group $S_n$.
-Dipper and James \cite{DipperJames} introduced $q$-Schur algebras over arbitrary fields to study the modular representation theory of the finite general linear groups $\op{GL}_n(\mathbb{F}_q)$ in non-describing characteristic.
+Dipper and James \cite{DipperJames} introduced $q$-Schur algebras over arbitrary fields to study the modular representation theory of the finite general linear groups $\op{GL}_n(\mathbb{F}_q)$ in non-describing or cross characteristic.
 The Schur algebras we consider in this paper are their analogues for the representation theory of the $p$-adic group $\op{GL}_n(E)$, where $E$ is a finite extension of $\Q_p$, over a field of characteristic different from $p$.
 As a main result, we show that (after a suitable completion) this algebraically defined algebra has a geometric realization as a convolution algebra with underlying vector space the equivariant cohomology of some partial quiver flag varieties introduced in \cite{SW} under the name {\it quiver Schur algebras}.

-Let $\FF$ be an algebraically closed field of characteristic $\ell \neq p$, such that the cardinality of the residue field of $E$ is not congruent to $1$ modulo $\ell$.
+Let $\FF$ be an algebraically closed field of characteristic $\ell \neq p$, such that the cardinality $q$ of the residue field of $E$ is not congruent to $1$ modulo $\ell$.
 We are interested in the category of smooth representations of $\G=\op{GL}_n( E)$ over the field $\FF$ (or equivalently the category of nondegenerate representations of the global Hecke algebra of locally constant compactly supported functions on $G$).
 This is known to have a block decomposition by inertial classes of supercuspidal support \cite{B84}, \cite{Vigneras2}, \cite{SS}.
 In this article, we are interested in the so-called {\it unipotent block} $\cB$ which contains the trivial representation.
+The special case $q\equiv 1 \mod \ell$ is treated in Section~\ref{Appendix}.